JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 We easily forget the wonders of things we have been given and begin to take them for granted.
 How inspiring it would be if we could recover the sense of awe we felt upon first reading _The URANTIA Book_ — awe in contemplating such a complete harmonization and unification of science, philosophy and religion — awe in the joy and inspiration we drew from reading “The Life and Teachings of Jesus” — awe that we live on earth in the days of this great revelation!

-“_The hour is striking for a rediscovery of the true and original foundations of present-day distorted and compromised Christianity — the real life and teachings of Jesus._” ([UB 195:9.5](/en/The_Urantia_Book/195#p9_5)) Where is the world to rediscover these foundations if not in _The URANTIA Book_ and in the testimony of its students?
+“_The hour is striking for a rediscovery of the true and original foundations of present-day distorted and compromised Christianity — the real life and teachings of Jesus._” (<a id="a51_175"></a>[UB 195:9.5](/en/The_Urantia_Book/195#p9_5)) Where is the world to rediscover these foundations if not in _The URANTIA Book_ and in the testimony of its students?

-“_The common people heard Jesus gladly, and they will again respond to the presentation of his sincere human life...._” ([UB 196:1.4](/en/The_Urantia_Book/196#p1_4)) Where will people find this presentation if not in _The URANTIA Book_ and in the lives and testimony of its readers?
+“_The common people heard Jesus gladly, and they will again respond to the presentation of his sincere human life...._” (<a id="a53_121"></a>[UB 196:1.4](/en/The_Urantia_Book/196#p1_4)) Where will people find this presentation if not in _The URANTIA Book_ and in the lives and testimony of its readers?

 > We easily forget the wonders of things we have been given and begin to take them for granted.

 > “_The time is ripe to witness the figurative resurrection of the human Jesus from his burial tomb amidst the theological traditions and the religious dogmas of nineteen centuries....
-What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions._” ([UB 196:1.2](/en/The_Urantia_Book/196#p1_2))
+What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions._” (<a id="a57_418"></a>[UB 196:1.2](/en/The_Urantia_Book/196#p1_2))

 Through ages past, truth-seekers have struggled to discern the spiritual realities we find described on every page of _The URANTIA Book_.
 One way we can show our appreciation of what we have been given is by devoting ourselves to helping others find it.
 The presentation of this revelation to the world requires effort by those privileged to have found it — effort on _our_ part.